-Every year since 1998, the Swiss Heritage Society recognises one garden in Switzerland for its outstanding achievements in the garden arts, placing as much value on efforts to conserve and maintain valuable historic green spaces as it does on the creation of new, contemporary ones.
+EVERY year since 1998, the Swiss Heritage Society recognises one garden in Switzerland for its outstanding achievements in the garden arts, placing as much value on efforts to conserve and maintain valuable historic green spaces as it does on the creation of new, contemporary ones.

 On Saturday, 18 May, the Society awarded its Schultess Prize, named after the award’s benefactors Georg and Marianne von Schulthess-Schweizer and worth CHF 25’000.00, to the Jardin Botanique Alpin Meyrin, located in the Geneva suburb of Meyrin.

-I have to admit that, not being a resident of that suburb nor having any reason to visit it on a regular basis, I’d been unaware of this lovely get-away that’s bordered by busy roads, a low-rise apartment block, and a sprawling commercial complex, none of which intrude to any great extent on the skyline behind the park’s high trees and its original wrought-iron fence.
+Not being a resident of that suburb nor having any reason to visit it on a regular basis, I’d been unaware of this lovely get-away that’s bordered by busy roads, a low-rise apartment block, and a sprawling commercial complex, none of which intrude to any great extent on the skyline behind the park’s high trees and its original wrought-iron fence.

 A gathering place for all